heedy/pipescript/resources/docs/transforms/d.md

 [44, 18, 20, -35, 20.23]
 ```

-The \$ transform will simply return your data unchanged:
+The d transform will simply return your data unchanged:

 ```json
 [44, 18, 20, -35, 20.23]